University of Melbourne: Burnley

 The Burnley Campus is located within the suburb of Burnley in Melbourne, around 5 km east of the Melbourne CBD.
 The campus is dedicated to both ornamental and environmental horticulture, and is surrounded by nine hectares of heritage-listed gardens.
 The campus began operating as a learning precinct in horticultural education in 1891.
 At the campus, students are offered short courses, associate degrees, post-graduate studies, and research.
 Specifically, training for urban landscape management, landscape design and production, park management, turf management, nursery and cut flower production, and arboriculture are all specialisations of the campus.

 Creswick

 The Creswick campus is located within the township of Creswick, 120 km north-west of Melbourne.
-It is situated on 15 hectares of land, in is also connected native and plantation forests.
+It is situated on 15 hectares of land, which is also connected to native and plantation forests.
 Accommodation is available at the campus to members of the University of Melbourne's student cohorts and teaching staff when engaged at Creswick.
 Creswick campus has been offering forest science education since 1910, and is Australia's only dedicated forest ecosystem science campus, which focuses on forest industry, conservation, and molecular biology research.
 Scientists based at the campus include hydrologists, soil scientists, plant geneticists, geomorphologists, fire scientists, ecologists, engineers, and mathematicians.